wmde/wikibase-release-pipeline/development/docs/conventional-commits.md

 Version numbers and changelogs are currently curated in the release preparation PR.
 The CI `Create Release` workflow is tag-only: it reads committed package versions, audits or creates the corresponding tags, and does not infer versions or generate changelogs.

+See the [release process](./releasing.md) for the complete preparation, publication-ordering, and verification workflow.

 ## How to Use in PRs

 To preserve conventional-commit metadata on `main`, use one of these: